Facts, data, passions:

 It was a glass artist called Margaret Heenan in Perth, Western Australia who first inspired me.
 She is the true originator of the Hard Edge art glass style, not me.
 Margaret’s now retired.
 I’m carrying the torch for her, and for myself I guess.

 None, and none.
-I’ve chosen not to exhibit in public galleries
+I’ve chosen not to exhibit in public galleries or enter for awards.

 What’s the number one experience you want your audience to feel when looking at your work?